sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/bazel.md

   - ex `bazel build //lib/...` will build everything under the `/lib/...` folder in the Sourcegraph repository.
 - `bazel test [path-to-target]` tests a target.
   - ex `bazel test //lib/...` will run all tests under the `/lib/...` folder in the Sourcegraph repository.
-- `bazel run :gazelle` automatically inspect the source tree and update the buildfiles if needed.
+- `bazel configure` automatically inspect the source tree and update the buildfiles if needed.
 - `bazel run //:gazelle-update-repos` automatically inspect the `go.mod` and update the third parties dependencies if needed.

 #### Debugging buildfiles